-Borrelia burgdorferi is a spirochete bacterium that causes Lyme borreliosis also known as Lyme disease (or Lyme arthritis in humans).
+Borrelia burgdorferi is a spirochete bacterium that causes Lyme borreliosis also known as Lyme disease (or Lyme arthritis in human medicine).
 It is transmitted exclusively by ticks of the genus Ixodes.

-As a consequence, and unlike other bacteria, spirochetes do not rely on fluid movement to progress in hosts' body fluids (blood and lymph).
+As a consequence, and unlike other bacteria, spirochetes do not rely only on host's body fluid movements (blood and lymph) to move.
 They can swim.
-It makes them very invasive, enables them to get deeper in tissues and to colonize many organs.
+It makes them very invasive because they can get deeper into tissues and colonize many organs in their host.

 Ticks have three development stages: larval, nymphal and adult.
-At each stage they have to find a different host on which they feed for a period of 3 to 5 days.
-During their stay on an animal, they feed on its blood and increase their size up to 3 times.
+At each stage they have to find a different host on which they attach and feed with blood for a period of 3 to 5 days.
+The blood that ticks take from their host dilates their abdomen so much that it increases their total size up to 3 times.

-They need this blood meal to continue their lifecycle.
-Once fed, they detach from their host and molt towards the next stage (larvae or adult) or lay eggs (when they fed on the host as adults).
+Ticks need this blood meal to reach their next development stage.
+Once fed, they detach from their host, fall on the ground and molt to the next stage (larva or adult) or lay eggs (when they fed on their host as adults).

 A tick gets infected by the bacterium Borrelia in its earlier stage as a larva or even as a nymph when feeding on an infested mammal, usually a rodent.
 Borrelia then migrates to the gut of the tick where it replicates and resides, waiting for the next host and the next blood meal.

 On a new host, a tick walks around for a suitable place to feed on.
-It then bites by inserting its capitulum in deeply the hosts derma.
+It inserts its capitulum deeply in the host's derma.
 It sucks blood for 3 to 5 days.
-In many occasions, it regurgitates saliva back into the host.
+In many occasions, it regurgitates saliva back into its host's blood.

-Ticks saliva contains many different types of molecules that help:
+Tick's saliva contains different types of substances that help:

 - Cement the capitulum to the host skin